oroinc/documentation/user_guide/marketing_list.rst

 For example, you can create a list that will contain only details of leads added to the system after October 1 with addresses in California.

-The article describes how to :ref:`create <user-guide-marketing-lists-create>` and :ref:`manage <user-guide-marketing-lists-actions>` marketing lists, as well as provides detailed description of the :ref:`marketing list "View" page <user-guide-marketing-list-view-page>`.

 .. _user-guide-marketing-lists-create:

 Creating a Marketing List